Every now and then I hear “huskies are dangerous”.

-Although huskies are often perceived as dangerous, they do not hold the typical traits of a dangerous breed.
-In fact, huskies are naturally friendly and are very welcoming of strangers, which actually makes them terrible guard dogs.
+Although huskies are often perceived as dangerous, they do not hold the typical traits of a dangerous dog.
+In fact, huskies are highly social, friendly, and welcoming of people they don’t even know.

-Training and lifestyle is a crucial part of raising a well behaved husky.
+Training and providing the correct lifestyle are crucial in raising a well-behaved husky.
 If done right, it’s extremely likely your husky will be fun, loving, caring and affectionate to you or whoever greets him.

 The facts from dogsbite.org